< Back to Oral History project: Women Food Journalists

 Donna Battle Pierce

-Pierce graduated from Stephens College with a journalism degree in the late 1970s.
-She became a business journalist.
-A trip to Berlin, Germany, inspired her to write about food.
+Pierce graduated from Stephens College with a journalism degree in the late 1970s and became a business journalist.
+A trip to Berlin inspired her to write about food.
 After living and working in San Francisco, Pierce moved back to Columbia, Missouri and became a features editor and the food editor of The Columbia Daily Tribune.
 She also taught journalism classes at the Missouri School of Journalism.

 Pierce became assistant food editor and test kitchen director at the Chicago Tribune in 2002.
-She left that position in During her time there, she championed African American contributions to American cuisine.
+During her time there, she championed African American contributions to American cuisine.
 Today, Pierce is a freelance writer.
-Her syndicated columns appear in EBONY and The Chicago Defender.
+Her syndicated columns appear in Ebony and The Chicago Defender.